jano-wol/barbakan_zero/README.md

 After the build step is ready nn model train can be started by:
 ./source/scripts/train.sh release train_id

 If train_id is a new id, then a new training process will be started.
 Otherwise, the training process corresponding to the already existing id will be continued.
-The output folder of the training process is
+The output folder of the training process is ./data/train/train_id.
+(This is not cleaned by the configure step.)
-./data/train/train_id
-This is not cleaned by the configure step.

 Currently train.sh will always train a hard coded NN model corresponding to model id b6c96 (see ./source/python/modelconfigs.py for all the possibilities).
 To change this hard coded value, adjust line